LatentKeypointGAN: Controlling Images via Latent Keypoints: Failure Cases and Limitations

 As described in the main text, our model sometimes generates asymmetric faces as shown in the first two images in Figure~\ref{fig:failure}.
 In addition, the hair sometimes is entangled with the background, especially long hair, as shown in the right two images in Figure~\ref{fig:failure}.

 From the ablation tests in training strategy, we can see that this method can heavily depend on the state-of-the-art GAN training loss function and image-to-image translation architectures.
 In fact, we observed some image quality degeneration as the training goes on in the highest resolution ($512\times 512$).
 Therefore, we apply early stopping in the highest resolution.
 We expect that researchers will push GAN and spatially adaptive image-to-image translation even further.
-Then people can plug in our keypoint generator to receive higher image quality and more accurate keypoints.
-In this paper, we only provide the idea and focus on unsupervised local image editing without using any loss on pairs of images.
+We believe that our LatentKeypointGAN would directly benefit from these advances.